gagalyash/Weather-Prediction/README.md

 # Inspiration

-- Build a machine learning Model Which Predict did it rain the next day or not
+- Build a machine learning Model Which Predict did it rain the next day or not.